Hausdorff dimensions of irreducible Markov hom tree-shifts: Preliminaries

-where $0 \log \frac{0}{0}$ is interpreted as $0$.
-Also, when functions, such as division $/$, exponential function $\exp$, and logarithm $\log$, are acting on matrices or vectors, the actions are by default taken entrywise unless stated otherwise.
+where $0 \log \frac{0}{A_{a,b}}$ is interpreted as $0$ for $A_{a,b} \ge 0$.
+Also, when functions, such as division $/$, exponential function $e$, and logarithm $\log$, are acting on matrices or vectors, the actions are by default entrywise unless stated otherwise.
+The notations are summarized in Table \ref{tab:notation_summary}.

-The Markov systems on a tree $T$ can now be defined as follows. \begin{definition} Let $\mathcal{A}$ be a finite alphabet.
-An \emph{$\mathcal{A}$-valued Markov chains indexed by $T$} (associated with initial distribution $\pi$ and with transition matrices $M$) is a collection of random variables $\{X_g:g \in T\}$ such that